DGBK Architects on behalf of the City of Richmond and Richmond Fire Services

 25,995 sq. ft. | 2,415 sq. m.

-The new facility is built to a ‘Post Disaster’ level, in compliance with BCBC 2012, to ensure the facility remains operational following a seismic event.
+The facility is built to a ‘Post Disaster’ level in compliance with BCBC 2012, to ensure the building remains operational following a seismic event.
 This includes a post–disaster rating for the building structure and concrete apron to Cambie Road for vehicle access and an onsite emergency generator.

 Cambie Fire Hall No. 3 and Ambulance Station received a notable mention in the Mixed-Use Facilities category in the 2019 annual Firehouse Magazine Station Awards..